theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 I tried to do a **self-examination**, and **reflect about what matters** to me when **browsing the web**.

-My main **motivation** to be more privacy-aware was to be **more coherent** with my *personal way of thinking* regarding ethical use of my *personal data shared with a third-party*.
+My main **motivation** to be more privacy-aware was to be **more coherent** with my way of thinking when it comes to ethical use of my personal data shared with a third-party.

-Meaning that **I'm against hidden / unclear ways of exploiting one's personal data** to gain profit by selling it to other companies.
+Meaning that **I'm against hidden / unclear ways of exploiting one's personal data** to sell it to other companies, make profit, analysing it etc.

 Be it for **targeted advertising**, **online purchases and interests**, even **psychological manipulation** when it comes to public voting etc.